 Either way, advanced illness care can help improve symptoms and ease concerns such as:

-What Can I Expect from Capital Caring’s Advanced Illness Care Team?
+What Can I Expect from Capital Caring Health’s Advanced Illness Care Team?

 Advanced Illness Care specialists will work with the patient’s primary medical team to address your unique needs.

-For the convenience of patients and family members, advanced illness care is delivered in many different settings including homes, hospitals, clinics, long-term care facilities and other locations.
+- For the convenience of patients and family members, advanced illness care is delivered virtually in many different settings including homes, hospitals, clinics, long-term care facilities and other locations.

 The advanced illness care team works with your doctors and other care providers to make sure everyone is aware of your needs and your plan of care (including medications, other ways to manage symptoms and needed supports).